Affine characters at negative level and elliptic genera of non-critical strings: Three constraints on the elliptic genus and an intermezzo

 \subsection{The affine ansatz}

-The central contribution of this note is providing ample evidence for the conjecture that the RR elliptic genus for the class of theories described in section \ref{s:theories_considered} can be parametrized as follows:
+The central contribution of this note is providing ample evidence for the conjecture that the R-R elliptic genus for the class of theories described in section \ref{s:theories_considered} can be parametrized as follows:

 with

 with $c^\lambda_{\omega,k}\in \{0,\pm 1,\pm 2\}$ and non-vanishing at fixed $\omega$ and $\lambda$ for only finitely many integers $k$.
 This ansatz is heavily inspired by the work \cite{DelZotto:2018tcj}.
 Several comments are in order. \begin{itemize} \item The sum in equation \eqref{eq:flavor_sum} is over all highest weight representations $L_\lambda$, $\lambda$ dominant, of the affine Lie algebra associated to $F$ at a fixed positive level $k_F$.
 As the level $k$ of a rank $r$ affine Lie algebra is related to the Dynkin labels $\lambda_i$ of its weights via